yaacov/tree-search-language/README.md

 You can use the TSL package to add uniform and powerful filtering to your RESTful API or GraphQL services, implement brewing-recipe searches on your smart tea brewer, or even make your own memory based "SQL like" server as we do in our `tsl_mem` CLI example.

 ([more examples](/v5/cmd/))

+[kubesql](https://github.com/yaacov/kubesql) uses TSL to select Kubernetes resources based on the value of one or more resource fields.

 Here is our `tsl_mem`CLI tool ([code](/v5/cmd/tsl_mem)), it's an in-memory search engine, it is using the TSL package to filter through an in-memory array of books using "SQL like" `tsl phrases`: